 Know the enemy

-There are two main species of moth and one species of beetle that eat wool.
+There are three main species of moth and one species of beetle that eat wool.
 There are a few other scarcer fabric-eating moths, but they all behave in a similar manner.
 Some of the literature refers to carpet moths as a different species but really all the wool eating moths will consume wool carpets and clothes with equal relish.
 It is in fact the larvae that eat the wool; the adult moths don’t feed once they’ve emerged from the pupae form as they are too busy breeding and then looking for somewhere to lay their eggs.
 All of them lay eggs on things that contain keratin to provide nutrition for the larvae when they hatch.
 This includes wool, silk, feathers, fur and hair.
 They can even eat leather.
 They avoid materials like cotton and synthetic fibres unless it’s blended with something they can eat.
 When they’ve eaten enough they form a pupa from which the adult moth emerges.
 This cycle can repeat itself several times within their breeding season.

 Common Clothes Moth (Tineola bisselliella) – also referred to as the webbing clothes moth